 This ‘food mecca’ is more than just a shopping and dining market.
-Markthal‘s towering curvaceous design by Rotterdam-based MVRDV is gracefully incongruous against the rising vertical lines of Rotterdam’s urban centre, standing out for its colourful 11,000sqm ceiling mural that has been coined the Dutch version of the Sistine Chapel.
-Over the market sit luxury apartments in a horseshoe configuration, with glass panels allowing residents to view the activity of some 100 stalls and 15 restaurants and bars below.
+Markthal‘s towering curvaceous design by Rotterdam-based MVRDV is gracefully incongruous against the rising vertical lines of Rotterdam’s urban center.
+It stands out with its colourful 11,000sqm ceiling mural that has been coined the Dutch version of the Sistine Chapel.
+Over the market sit apartments in a horseshoe configuration, with glass panels allowing residents to view the restaurants and bars below.

-The Markthal also includes the ‘Tijdtrap’, a free exhibition displaying the archaeological finds of mediaeval Rotterdam that were excavated during the building’s construction.
+The Markthal also includes the Tijdtrap.
+This is a free exhibition displaying the archaeological finds of medieval Rotterdam excavated during the building’s construction.

 4. De Rotterdam

 This ‘vertical city’ has become an iconic example of urban and innovative architecture since its inauguration in 2013.
-It was awarded the Best Tall Building in Europe by the CTBUH (Council on Tall Buildings and Urban Habitat) and received nominations for the World Architecture Festival award and the Dutch real estate award, FGH.
-De Rotterdam‘s three linked towers reach nearly 150m high and cover an area roughly the size of a football field.
-With a construction area of some 160,000sqm, this building designed by Rotterdam agency OMA and Rem Koolhaas, it is the largest building in the Netherlands.
+It was awarded the Best Tall Building in Europe by the Council on Tall Buildings and Urban Habitat and received nominations for the World Architecture Festival award and the Dutch real estate award, FGH.
+De Rotterdam‘s three towers reach nearly 150m high and cover an area roughly the size of a football field.
+With a construction area of some 160,000sqm, this building from Rotterdam agency OMA, it is the largest building in the Netherlands.

-The building name honours the ss Rotterdam steamship from the Holland America Line, which once sailed a regular route from the Wilhelminapier to New York.
-Restaurants and bars in De Rotterdam offer stunning views along the waterfront with its location on Rotterdam’s Maas River, and clad almost entirely in glass, its transparent façade brings the outside in.
+The building name honors the SS Rotterdam steamship from the Holland America Line, which once sailed a regular route from the Wilhelminapier to New York.
+Restaurants and bars in De Rotterdam offer stunning views along the waterfront with its location on Rotterdam’s Maas River.
+Clad almost entirely in glass, its transparent façade brings the outside in.

 5. Cube Houses

-Kubuswoningen are one symbol of Rotterdam’s early strive for innovation and regeneration, designed by architect Piet Blom in the 1970s to give architectural character to an area that was largely destroyed by World War II bombing.
+Kubuswoningen are one symbol of Rotterdam’s early strive for innovation and regeneration.
+They were designed by architect Piet Blom in the 1970s to give character to an area largely destroyed by World War II bombing.
 Located in the Oude Haven, the most historic section of Rotterdam’s port, the unconventional cubed houses are tilted at 45 degrees atop hexagon-shaped bases.
-Metaphorically, the houses were designed to represent trees and grouped together to appear as a forest, while on a functional level, elevating the houses on ‘trunks’ maximised public space below and gave views from above.
-As a response to curious passerbys, one resident opened his house as a ‘show cube’ (Kijk Kubus), which is furnished as a normal house for visitors to experience.
+Metaphorically, the houses represent trees and appear as a forest.
+On a functional level, this elevates the houses on trunks and maximizes the public space below.
+As a response to curious passersby, one resident opened his house as a show cube (Kijk Kubus), which invites visitors inside.

-Underneath sit a museum of chess pieces, shops and waterfront cafes, while the larger cubes have been converted into a hostel for those who want to experience an overnight stay.
+Underneath sit a museum of chess pieces, shops, and waterfront cafes.
+The larger cubes also include a hostel for those who want to experience an overnight stay.

-For a bird’s-eye view of Rotterdam, the observation tower Euromast is one of the most renown buildings in the city.
+For a bird’s-eye view of Rotterdam, the observation tower Euromast is one of the most renowned buildings in the city.
 At 185m high, it’s Rotterdam’s tallest building and the highest lookout tower in the Netherlands.
 Designed by Hugh Maaskant, it was built for the Floriade international horticultural exhibition in 1960 and gave the seaport of Rotterdam a maritime-inspired landmark.
 In just 30 seconds, you can be whisked up to the observation deck and restaurant facilities for 360 panoramic views.
 Guests who opt to sleep in the hotel suites at around 100m get the observation deck to themselves at night.
-For the adventurous, the Euroscope revolving, glass lift takes people to the full height of 185m, or you can choose to abseil or zip-line your way back down.
+For the adventurous, the Euroscope revolving, glass lift takes people to the full height of 185m.
+You can also choose to abseil or zip-line your way back down.

-On a clear day, you might be able to spot towers in Antwerp or The Hague from the very top, as well as Rotterdam’s famous landmarks such as the Erasmus bridge, the port, the Feyenoord stadium and Hotel New York.
+On a clear day, you can spot towers in Antwerp or The Hague from the very top.
+There’s also Rotterdam’s famous landmarks in view, such as the Erasmus Bridge, the port, the Feyenoord stadium, and Hotel New York.